Rice Engineering Awards & Scholarships

-The annual CAAM-Chevron Prize for Computational and Applied Mathematics Majors and Minors is awarded for particularly outstanding performances in a class, notable contributions in undergraduate research, or excellence in outreach activity.
+The annual CMOR-Chevron Prize for CAAM/OPRE Majors and CAAM Minors is awarded for particularly outstanding performances in a class, notable contributions in undergraduate research, or excellence in outreach activity.
 This prize was established in 2009.
 Recipients are nominated.

 - 2021: Anthony Minsuk Kang, Robert Schellenberger, and Madeleine Elaine Tumbarello